viplove29/playwright_java-automation-suite/README.md

 - username
 - tenant name
 - entity name

-for the actor(s) that we want to use for the test.
+For the actor(s) that we want to use for the test.

 Then we `setTheStage` with the actors we just built.
+Right now this project is sets the cast using the class `BuildCastOfTitanUsers` where we access the method `loadAndAuthenticate` and pass it a list of Titan Users.

+ This method will handle logging in and preparing the actor for the test.
 This before hook will run before each JUnit test making sure our actors are fresh.

 Example: